-Note: Bursary criteria often seem complicated, so please contact the Student Recruitment team if you are unsure whether you are eligible or have any queries.
+Note: Bursary criteria often seem complicated, so please contact the Scholarships team if you are unsure whether you are eligible or have any queries.
 We are here to help you.

 If you are an eligible student, you could receive £1,500 per year for each year of your undergraduate study.
 Additionally, you will receive an annual travel allowance based on your home's distance from the University.

 This bursary also provides financial support to you before you enrol as a student at RAU.
 This bursary will help you and family members with the costs of transport to and from Cirencester as well as accommodation and food so that you can visit us for open days, offer-holder days or simply to arrange your own visit.